Join the RHS today and support our charitable work

 The most susceptible fruit was the pear ‘Laxtons Superb’, but this is no longer grown or offered for sale.
 The ‘Saphyr’ range of Pyracantha cultivars are resistant.

 There are no chemical controls for fireblight.

 The bacterium is native to North America and was accidentally introduced into the UK in 1957.
-It was formerly a notifiable disease but this is no longer the case in mainland UK; however it is not yet established in northern or southern Ireland, the Isle of Man or the Channel Islands, where any suspected outbreaks should be reported to the relevant plant health authority, contact details can be found on the UK Plant Health Information Portal.
+It was formerly a notifiable disease but this is no longer the case in Great Britain; however it is not yet established in Northern Ireland, the Isle of Man or the Channel Islands.
+Suspected cases in these areas should be reported to the relevant plant health authority, contact details can be found on the UK Plant Health Information Portal.

 The bacteria overwinter in bark cankers.
 In warm, wet and windy weather in spring, bacteria ooze out of the cankers.
 Infections occur when the bacterium gains entry to the inner bark, usually via the blossoms, and it is spread by wind-blown rain and also by insects including bees.